krestfield/docs/certdog/keystores.md

 * **Password**

   This is the password used to authenticate to the HSM.
-It may be an operator cardset passphrase (in the case of nCipher) or a partition passphrase (in the case of Luna) or a combination of username and password as required for the AWS Cloud HSM (which requires the password in this format: ``username:password``)
+It may be an operator cardset passphrase (in the case of nCipher) or a partition passphrase (in the case of Thales Luna) or a combination of username and password as required by the AWS Cloud HSM (which requires the password in this format: ``username:password``)

 * **Use Module Protection**